MST Claim Pathway

 What Is an MST VA Rating?

 The VA does not issue a separate MST diagnostic rating.
-Instead, MST is treated as the in-service stressor, and the VA rates the resulting service-connected mental health condition, most commonly PTSD, under the general rating formula for mental disorders.
+Instead, MST is considered the cause for a service-connected mental health condition, most commonly PTSD, under the general rating formula for mental disorders.

 This is why veterans searching for terms like "va rating for mst" often see PTSD-focused criteria.
 The rating turns on documented symptoms and how those symptoms affect work, school, relationships, daily activities, and safety.